 Jasmine essential oil is great for the skin.
 It can greatly improve the appearance of scarring left by boils, acne, and chicken pox.
 It helps protect and heal cracked and chapped skin.
 Use in moisturizers, lotions, and creams for smooth, youthful looking skin.
 Jasmine is excellent for sensitive skin where other oils may cause irritation, burning, or rash.

 Jasmine essential oil is a good expectorant.
 It gives relief from coughs by helping clear the phlegm in the respiratory tract.
 Use before bed for a restful nights sleep when suffering from colds and flu.

-Jasmine is often used as a women’s tonic.
+Jasmine is often used as a woman’s tonic.
 It is good when treating painful menstruation or menopausal symptoms.
 Jasmine helps to reduce labor pain.
 It increases milk flow and is very good for lactating mothers and their babies.
 It helps protect from breast tumors and breast cancer.
-(Pregnant women should not use Jasmine essential oil until the labor process begins.
-Jasmine is a uterine stimulant and could bring about premature delivery.)
+Pregnant women should not use Jasmine essential oil until the labor process begins.
+Jasmine is a uterine stimulant and could bring about premature delivery.

 Jasmine essential oil is sometimes used as a sedative.
 It calms the body and mind to help bring about a positive outlook.
 When used in aromatherapy, jasmine essential oil can relieve anxiety, stress, annoyance, and anger.
 It is also used to treat addiction.

-*Do not take essential oils internally without consulting a qualified professional.
+* Do not take essential oils internally!.
 Always dilute essential oils with good carrier oil (such as almond or olive) and test on small area of skin before use.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.